‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 In one clip released by CBS, Harry references his mother, who was also the subject of intense scrutiny by the British tabloids.

-Sitting next to Meghan, holding her hand, Harry says: “I can’t begin to imagine what it must have been like for her going through this process by herself all those years ago, because it’s been unbelievably tough for the two of us.”
+Sitting next to Meghan and holding her hand, Harry says: “I can’t begin to imagine what it must have been like for her going through this process by herself all those years ago, because it’s been unbelievably tough for the two of us.”

 Harry and Meghan have dominated the British press this week, especially the tabloids.
 The Daily Express’s front page shouted: “End this now, Harry!
 For love of the Queen and Prince Philip, war of words must stop.”